BrianDouglasIE/BrianDouglasIE.github.io/posts/laravel-optimize-database.md

 <!-- more -->

 This is where Nuno Maduro's [nunomaduro/laravel-optimize-database](https://github.com/nunomaduro/laravel-optimize-database) package comes in.
-This packages set's up your Laravel app's sqlite database to work in a performant manner.
+This packages sets up your Laravel app's sqlite database to work in a performant manner.

 It does this by setting the following PRAGMA options on your sqlite database.